qu-tan-um/OLSQ/README.md

 Apart from the device, we need the quantum program/circuit to execute, which can be set with the `setprogram` method.
 _To be safe, always set the device first and then the program._

-OLSQ has an intermediate representation (IR) of quantum programs.
-(For details, refer to [a later part](#olsq-ir) of this tutorial.)
+We recommend to use an intermediate representation (IR) of quantum programs specifically for OLSQ.
+Refer to [a later part](#olsq-ir) of this tutorial.

-In general, there are four ways to set the program:
-1. Use OLSQ IR
+There are other methods of input that are somewhat supported, but may be deprecated.
-2. Use a string in QASM format
+1. Use a string in QASM format
-3. Use an QASM file, e.g., one of programs used in the paper in `olsq/benchmarks/`.
+2. Use an QASM file, e.g., one of programs used in the paper in `olsq/benchmarks/`.
-4. Use programs defined in other packages: refer to later parts of this tutorial on [Cirq](#cirq-interface) and [Qiskit](#qiskit-interface).
+3. Use programs defined in other packages: refer to later parts of this tutorial on [Cirq](#cirq-interface) and [Qiskit](#qiskit-interface).

 ```
 circuit_str = "OPENQASM 2.0;\ninclude \"qelib1.inc\";\nqreg q[3];\nh q[2];\n" \